THE SOCIAL PSYCHOLOGY OF GENDER - 2023/4

 Module code: PSY3120

-We will discuss a number of key theories and debates in the social psychological study of gender.
+This final year module builds on knowledge and skills acquired from the first and second years of the programme (PSY1019 and PSY2016) and develops your learning further through the introduction of key theories and debates in the social psychological study of gender.
 Key topics include gender identity, gender stereotypes, gender in applied settings such as the workplace, contemporary forms of sexism, sexual and self-objectification.
 Across the course, we will discuss key debates within the field.
 For example, arguments surround the evolutionary versus social constructed nature of gender and related behaviours (i.e. sex and relationships), binary versus fluid conceptualisation of gender identity, and the influence of prescriptive versus descriptive gender stereotypes.
 The course will have a social psychological focus, but where appropriate, will draw on some interdisciplinary perspectives (e.g. gender in leadership and work, feminism and resisting inequality).

 HOPKINS-DOYLE Aife (Psychology)